TigranOhanyan/RESUME/README.md

 * Korean – don't even know how it sounds

 ## Soft Skills
-Time managment, communication, teamwork and collaboration, adaptability and flexibility.
+Time management, communication, teamwork and collaboration, adaptability and flexibility.

 ## Worth Mentioning
 I scare off bugs, bring good luck in releases and increase the odds of success of tests.😉